DTJF/girtobac/_ChangeLog.md

 - renamed for GIT (lower case)
 - hosted on GitHub.com
 - CMake build scripts for executable and documentation
-- code listings without documentational comments
+- code listings clean of documentational comments

 Bugfixes: